dotnet/docs-maui/docs/user-interface/context-menu.md

 In this example, the context menu defines two menu items that display an icon and text on Windows:

 :::image type="content" source="media/context-menu/icons.png" alt-text="Screenshot of a context menu that uses icons.":::

+For more information about displaying font icons, see [Display font icons](~/user-interface/fonts.md#display-font-icons).
+For information about adding images to .NET MAUI projects, see [Add images to a .NET MAUI app project](~/user-interface/images/images.md).